View as PDF

 Locksets are counted on to allow carefree operation for those who are authorized, and to ensure a high degree of security from the outside.
 Eleven aggressive tests are specified, including one in which the latch must withstand 800 pounds of force and a locked lever test at 500 in.-lbfs. to be considered grade A.

 Builders hardware provides several attributes that are essential to building safety and performance, including egress and fire protection.
-BHMA locksets are designed to comply with all applicable requirements.

-There are various types of trim that meet the ADA and A117.1 requirements for operable parts to be “operable with one hand and “not require tight grasping, pinching or twisting of the wrist.”
-Lever or paddletype trim meet these stipulations, yet knob trim should be avoided for accessible routes.
-In addition, BHMA certified hardware must comply with the operational forces within their respective standards, which have shown to be suitable for accessible applications.
+There are various types of trim which meet the ADA and A117.1 requirements for operable parts to be “operable with one hand and shall not require tight grasping, pinching or twisting of the wrist.”

-Locksets contribute to building sustainability through their verified durability, as well as material characteristics, such as recycled content and recyclability.
 The reliable closing and sealing of openings can also contribute to energy conservation.
-BHMA has developed Product Category Rules, which will further define sustainability requirements and guide life cycle assessments and environmental performance declarations.
+BHMA has developed Product Category Rules, which will further define sustainability requirements.

-Function Numbers: When it comes to product specification, standards also provide a numbering system for lock function.
+Function Numbers – When it comes to product specification, standards also provide a numbering system for lock function.
 Please consult A156.39 for the full list.
 An example is provided here:

 F77A Grades A, B, C. Patio or Privacy Lock.
 Dead locking latch bolt operated by lever from either side: Outside lever is locked by a push button or other locking device inside, and unlocked by operating the inside lever or closing the door.
 Do not use on doors in rooms that do not have another entrance.